 “Starlight,” she asked softly.
 “Would you like a story?”

 Stella stirred at her mother’s voice, whimpering softly.
 Her dark lashes fluttered open just enough to meet her mother’s eyes.
-Her tiny fingers curled tight around her doll, and she gave a weak, trusting nod—always eager for stories, even when half-asleep and burning up with fever.
+Her tiny fingers curled tight around her doll, and she gave a weak, trusting nod.

 “I thought you might,” Alessia said with a smile.
 “How about Little Star?
 I have a new story, if you’d like to hear it.”

-Stella’s fever-glazed eyes brightened immediately at the mention of Little Star, her small shoulders shifting as she tried to sit up in spite of her exhaustion.
-The movement made her cough—dry and rattling—but she managed a wobbly, eager smile.
+Stella’s fever-glazed eyes brightened immediately at the mention of Little Star, her small shoulders shifting as she tried to sit up despite her exhaustion.
+The movement made her cough, dry and rattling, but she managed a wobbly, eager smile.

 ─ ·⋆˚☆˖°· ─